JarateKing/polymorph-lib/README.md

 - `poly_int()` / `uint()` / `ll()` / `ull()` / `float()` / `double()` - random value of that data type (floating point types range from 0.0 to 1.0).
 4. Compile with some level of optimization (so that redundant branching is removed)

+If you want to either manually set a specific seed, or generate a seed using an external program, you can use set the macro `__POLY_RANDOM_SEED__` as in `-D __POLY_RANDOM_SEED__=1234567890`.
+This is optional, and if this is unspecified a seed will be automatically generated based off the current time.

 ## Details

 Before I describe the details of the random number generator, I should delve into the source of entropy used.
 The GCC supports `__DATE__` and `__TIME__` macros which change on each compile (assuming the compiles aren't made within the same second).
 We combine those into an integer, that acts as our initial seed.